Prajjwal-Rimal/Database-and-SQL/data warehouse/Data Warehousing, Analytics overview.md

     5. **pattern of access**: who accessed, what accessed, how many times accessed

 ## Transformation Mapping Records
-- metadata that documents how data is transformed before it enters the data warehouse
+- metadata that <mark>documents how data is transformed before it enters the data warehouse</mark>
 - it includes:
 ```mermaid
 flowchart TD